 With so much interest in the sidecar, Walmsley realised that there was potential for further business and, to protect the design, he had it registered on 7 April 1921, through the patent agents F. Rosshardt of Corporation Street, Manchester.
 Walmsley also had some postcards printed with a photograph of the sidecar giving details of the product.

-It was priced at £28 in its basic form; for an additional £4 the hood, screen, lamp and wheel discs could be added.
+It was priced at 28 Guineas ( 1 Guinea = £1 1s or £1.05) in its basic form; for an additional 4 Gn the hood, screen, lamp and wheel discs could be added.
 The postcards were distributed in the Stockport area as a form of advertising, with the claim that this ‘chair’ was ‘made to sit in, not on.’
 However, Walmsley only regarded the ‘chair’ as a hobby and was not really interested in making building sidecars a full-time business.

 When his father, Thomas, retired in June 1921, the family moved to 23 King Edward Avenue in Blackpool; the house was called Swallowdene.
 Here, Walmsley continued to build the sidecar on an ad-hoc basis with a couple of helpers.
 He still fabricated the panels himself and advertised it locally for £28 adding the slogan ‘Ot-as-Ell’.
 A young enthusiastic motorcyclist neighbour in King Edward Avenue got into conversation with Walmsley and when he saw the sidecar he immediately ordered an example.
 This young man was William (then known as Billy) Lyons and he introduced Walmsley to the Blackpool and Fylde Motor Club, the members were impressed by the Swallow and several more were ordered.

-As an aside, the Walmsley house in Stockport was sold to a Mr. G W Swallow and Walmsley started to use the name ‘Swallow’ about this time.
-There may have been a link but no evidence has come to light to support this.
+The Walmsley house in Stockport was sold to a Mr. G W Swallow and Walmsley started to use the name ‘Swallow’ about this time.
+There may have been a link but no evidence has come to light to support this!

 With no proper advertising the sidecar was being ordered by people who simply saw an example in the street and Walmsley seemed content to indulge in what he regarded as a hobby and do nothing further to promote the product.
 William Lyons was just twenty when he took delivery of his sidecar and was quick to see the potential of the product if it was marketed correctly.
 He suggested a business partnership with Walmsley, but the older man was reluctant to do so; he had no need to work and did not have the drive that Lyons possessed.
 Lyons did not give up and discussed the matter with Walmsley’s father, Thomas.
 He was more receptive and talked his son into the scheme, leaving Lyons to sort out the business plan.